State of Palestine Appeal

 Appeal highlights

-- UNICEF continues to buttress preparedness throughout its programming, strengthening the humanitarian and development nexus and fulfilling its Core Commitments for Children in Humanitarian Action.
+- UNICEF continues to buttress preparedness throughout its programming, strengthening the humanitarian and development nexus and fulfilling its Core Commitments for Children.

-- UNICEF requires US$20.3 million to respond to the humanitarian situation in the State of Palestine.
-This funding will allow UNICEF to prioritize access to gender-responsive protection and mental health and psychosocial support services, including safe and accessible channels to report sexual exploitation and abuse.
-It will also help procure medical, nutrition and water treatment supplies; engage children and adolescents in catch-up learning; and strengthen shock-responsive child-centred social protection.
+- UNICEF requires US$23.8 million to respond to the humanitarian situation in the State of Palestine.
+This funding will allow prioritizing access to gender-responsive child protection and psychosocial support and access to channels to report sexual exploitation and abuse.
+It will also help procure medical, nutritional, and water supplies, provide quality emergency education, and strengthen shock-responsive social protection.

 Key planned results for 2023